Slides

-This is the most common type of slide and is the easiest to play.
-You start on one note, pick, then slide to another (don’t pick the second note).
-The slide itself is just a movement of the arm and wrist up or down the neck, keeping the finger holding the ringing note on the fretboard the whole way.
-A slide looks like 2/4 in tab (or 4\2 if you are going down).
-Here are some example slides:
+This is the most common type of ukulele slide and is the easiest to play.
+You start on one note, pick, then slide to another (but don’t pick the second note).
+The slide itself is just a movement of the arm and wrist up or down the neck, keeping the finger holding the ringing note pressed down on the fretboard the whole way.
+It helps a ton to look forward to the fret you are sliding to (especially when sliding long distances) and tell yourself “land on that fret”.
+Kind of like how it’s easiest to draw a straight line if you focus on your destination instead of the pencil point.

 A |-----|-5/7-|-----|-10\7-|-----|-----